Boon Yang was appointed a Director of SPH on 1 October 2011.

 Boon Yang holds a B.V.Sc Hon (2A) from the University of Queensland.

-Alan joined SPH as its Group President on 1 July 2002, and was appointed Chief Executive Officer on 1 January 2003.
-He is responsible for managing the group's portfolio of businesses.
+Yat Chung joined SPH as a Director on 1 August 2016 and was appointed Chief Executive Officer on 1 September 2017.

-Janet graduated with a Business Administration (Honors) degree from the National University of Singapore.
+Janet graduated with a Business Administration (Honours) degree from the National University of Singapore.
 In 2014, Janet was awarded the NUS Business School Eminent Alumni Award and in 2015, she received the NUS Distinguished Alumni Service Award.
+On 9 March 2018, Janet was conferred the Singapore Computer Society IT Leaders Award 2018 -Hall of Fame award.

 Siak Ching graduated from the National University of Singapore (NUS) with an Honours Degree in Estate Management.
 She also has a Masters in Business Administration from NUS and has completed the Advance Management Program at Harvard Business School.
 She was conferred a Distinguished Alumni Award by NUS in the Faculty of Architecture and Building Management in 1999.
 In 2009, she was again conferred a NUS Distinguished Alumni Service Award in recognition of her unwavering commitment and service to her alma mater.